How to Invoice a School District for Related Services

 A district-required support schedule might include:

-Service logs for school district invoices are not just backup paperwork.
+For these invoices, service logs are not just backup paperwork.
 They are often the proof that the billed service happened and that the billed units are supportable.
 OSSE says provider invoices for related services may be submitted only after services are rendered, and each invoiced session needs a corresponding SEDS service tracker or payment can be withheld or denied, according to its OSSE guidance for processing invoices for nonpublic schools and programs.

 That is the same control pattern that appears in timesheet-backed invoice processing: the invoice total has to tie back to proof of time, attendance, or service delivery.
 For related-services billing, unsupported hours are a payment risk even when the provider delivered the service.